 Brad Pitt Undercut

 With wax, all things are possible.
 Brad likes to keep some length on top for playing with hair wax to spike up his locks.

-For Inglourious Basterds, Pitt sported a classic slick back comb-over and side part, even with longer hair on top.
+For the Inglourious Basterds premiere, Pitt sported a classic slick back haircut, with longer hair on top.

 Most of the time, Pitt doesn’t mess around too much with color beyond highlights.
 However, he occasionally dyed his locks bleached blonde, and honestly, his Kurt Cobain look would fit right in with today’s trends.

 Brad Pitt Fight Club Haircut

 Ever wonder how to get Brad Pitt’s hair in Fight Club?
 The messy spiked hair created Tyler Durden’s bad boy look – perfectly.

 This look can be created using a #4 or #5 guard on the sides while keeping the length to 2-4 inches on top.
 Use wax or a little hair gel for the spikey finish and make it messy.

 Looking for some beard inspiration?
 Over his career, Brad has sported some of the best beards in Hollywood.